Theophilus Eaton: Second marriage and children

-Notable descendants include : Gen. Edwin R. Yale, proprietor of the largest hotel in America, Senator Charles Dwight Yale, co-proprietor of Simpson, Hall, Miller & Co., Meriden's largest manufacturer, William Yale, yachtman Charles G. Yale, family cofounded the N.Y.
-Stock Exchange, media entrepreneur and banker Moses Yale Beach, largest newspaper in America, Helen Wakefield Yale, wife of Judge John H. Kennard, Elizur Yale Smith, one of the largest paper manufacturer, family of Rev. Elisha Yale and Gabriel Mead Tooker of Mrs. Astor's Four Hundred, Mary Yale Ogden, family of abolitionist Barnabas Yale and Lorenzo Da Ponte, partner of Mozart and founder of the first Italian opera in Manhattan, Dr. Leroy Milton Yale Jr., family of Congressman Chester W. Chapin, Eliza Yale, family of Lt.
-Gov. Julius Catlin, Mary Valentine Yale Bissell, family of George Henry Bissell, founder of the American oil industry and competitor of John D. Rockefeller and the Rothschilds, Donald Arthur Yale, co-owner of Borsheims with Warren Buffett, etc.

 Anne Yale (the daughter) married Gov. Edward Hopkins in 1631; he later became the 2nd Gov. of Connecticut and a Lord Commissioner of the Admiralty for the Lord Protector of Britain, Oliver Cromwell.
 Her uncle-in-law was Ottoman ambassador Sir Henry Lello, who negotiated with the Venetians and Habsburgs under Elizabeth Tudor.

 David Yale, a prosperous Boston merchant and attorney to Robert Rich, 2nd Earl of Warwick, who married Ursula Knight in 1641, became the father of Gov. Elihu Yale, President of the British East India Company settlement in Fort St. George, at Madras and primary benefactor of Yale College.